 This action is Open Workflow capable if the Open Workflows license is installed.
+The Multiscreen Flip action is also Vantage Cloud Port-capable.

 The Multiscreen Flip action allows you to encode and package decoded digital baseband media into industry-standard adaptive rate streaming formats, including Adobe HDS, Apple HLS, Microsoft HSS, and others.
 Transcoding is performed by the Telestream Media Transcode and Analysis Engine on behalf of Vantage.